 It is very important to note that IHE focuses only on interoperability and does not attempt to solve every issue involved in exchanging health information.
 These solutions are meant to be plugged into an architecture that is designed and executed by the exchange communities themselves.
 Thus, while each community will generate an architecture that meets its individual needs, the use of IHE profiles will lead to the creation of standards-based communities.

-The MHD-HIE Profile will focus on explaining the IHE profiles used to address interoperability aspects of document sharing and how they work together to solve common document sharing problems.
+The MHDS Profile focuses on explaining how IHE profiles are used to address interoperability aspects of document sharing and how they work together to solve common document sharing problems.
 The IHE White Paper, “Template for XDS Affinity Domain Deployment Planning”, provides support for policy and deployment planning.
 The IHE “Document Sharing Metadata Handbook”, provides guidance on developing policy and vocabulary valuesets for use within the community.
-For application of Document Sharing for particular clinical use cases consider the work of the clinical IHE domains: Anatomic Pathology; Cardiology; Eye Care; Laboratory; Patient Care Coordination; Patient Care Device; Pharmacy; Quality, Research and Public Health; Radiation Oncology; and Radiology.
+For application of Document Sharing for particular clinical use cases, consider the work of the clinical IHE domains: Anatomic Pathology, Cardiology, Eye Care, Laboratory, Patient Care Coordination, Patient Care Device, Pharmacy, Quality, Research and Public Health; Radiation Oncology, and Radiology.

 X.4.1 Overview

 A health document sharing community (community) exists for the purpose of increasing the accessibility of patient health information across multiple organizations so that clinicians can make more informed decisions about the care that they provide.
 Today, there are many communities already in production and many more are being planned.
-The size, nature and scope of communities varies widely but can be characterized by a number of different aspects.
+The size, nature and scope of communities vary widely but can be characterized by a number of different aspects.

 First, some communities are geographically focused while others are not.
 What often comes to mind when speaking of a community is a regional organization that facilitates information exchange across multiple organizations that are relatively close in proximity.
 Major metropolitan areas tend to be the focus of these communities, but often a regional community encompasses several rural locales.
 On the opposite extreme of the geographic aspect of communities is the network of United States Veterans Hospitals.
 The VA (Veterans Administration) hospitals are spread across the entire map of the US and beyond, yet significant efforts have been spent on being able to exchange data among these geographically separated care centers.